gomeeseeks/meeseeks-box-docs/content/creating-commands.md

     command: "echo"
       auth_strategy: any
       timeout: 5
+      help:
-      help: command that prints back the arguments passed
+        summary: "command that prints back the arguments passed"
+        args:
+        - "any argument that is passed will be echoed back"
 ```

 Add as many commands as you need, with the only caveat tha they each command needs to have a different name.